 Documentary proof of your ILR is not mandatory but is recommended.
 With proof of status, you can confirm your status when for example you are evidencing your right to work in the UK or use when travelling to avoid issues with re-entry into the UK.

-ILR can be evidenced in various documentation:
+ILR can be evidenced in various documentation such as:

 - Biometric Residence Permit (BRP): confirming your status as ‘Indefinite Leave to Remain’, ‘Indefinite Leave to Enter’, or ‘No Time Limit’ (NTL).